 Most flights go to either Rio or São Paulo.
 If your ultimate destination is somewhere other than these cities, it is usually best to connect in Rio or São Paulo.

-Best Places to visit in Brazil
+What are the Best Places to Visit in Brazil?

 When talking about visiting Brazil, everyone seems to gravitate to either Rio de Janeiro, Iguaçu Falls, or the Amazon.